 Will Tongues Stop?

 Why will tongues stop?
-First, tongues was used to authenticate the ministry of the apostles and others in the early church (Acts 2:1-13; 2 Cor.
-12:12; Heb.
-2: 3-4).
-Second, tongues was primarily a sign for unbelievers (1 Cor.
-14:22).
+First, tongues was used to authenticate the ministry of the apostles and others in the early church (Acts 2:1-13; 2 Corinthians 12:12; Hebrews 2: 3-4).
+Second, tongues was primarily a sign for unbelievers (1 Corinthians 14:22).
 Prophecy and knowledge were for believers.
-Third, tongues is not the most effect means to communicate unless needed (1 Cor.
-12:30; 14:5, 13, 27).
+Third, tongues is not the most effect means to communicate unless needed (1 Corinthians 12:30; 14:5, 13, 27).
 Prophecy and knowledge do not need to be interpreted.
 Fourth, tongues authenticated that salvation was for everyone (Acts 10:1-23).
-Fifth, God never commands us in the New Testament to speak in tongues, but we are told that it is the will of God to be filled with the Holy Spirit (Eph.
-5:17-18).
+Fifth, God never commands us in the New Testament to speak in tongues, but we are told that it is the will of God to be filled with the Holy Spirit (Ephesians 5:17-18).
 The results of being filled were discussed earlier.
 It did not include tongues.
 Tongues is not required to prove that a person is a Christian.
 1 Corinthians 12:3; Galatians 5:22-23 and 1 John gives us the marks of a Christian (1 John 5:13) and tongues is not mentioned.